hugosvent/life_insurance_reviewer/README.md

 4. **File Upload Errors**: Check file size limits and ensure files are valid PDFs
 5. **OpenAI SDK Errors**: Ensure your `API_URL` is correctly formatted (without `/chat/completions` suffix)
 6. **Model Not Found**: Verify the `MODEL_ID` is supported by your chosen API provider
+7. **Streaming Not Working on VPS**: See the VPS Deployment section below for detailed solutions

 ### Debug Mode